ScalHive/Interview-Tasks/Middle_level_positions/Scala_Software_Engineer/README.md

 - Asynchronous programming experience (threads, Actors)
 - Version control systems (Git is mandatory one)
 - Understanding Algorithms and Data Structures
-- Understanding of OO programming concepts
+- Expertise in OO programming concepts
-- Understanding of Functional programming
+- Expertise in Functional programming
 - Experience in developing software in an Agile environment
 - Knowledge of relational and non-relational database systems
-- Experience with Docker
+- Experience with Docker, Kubernetes
-- Experience with RESTful services
+- Experience with RESTful services design

 ## Nice to have: